Household Employer's Withholding Tax (Nanny Tax) Information

 Federal law allows me to file my “nanny tax” on an annual basis, and I would like to do that for Virginia.
 Should I register for a household employer’s withholding account?

-As long as the quarterly payroll for your employee does not exceed $5,000, the household employer status will meet your needs.
+As long as you meet the federal requirements, you may register as a household employer for Virginia purposes.
 Keep in mind, however, that the reporting and payment is done on a separate return, Form VA-6H.

 I just hired a nanny.
 Do I have to register for a household employer’s withholding tax account?